sarahperez/HabbitRabbit/Sprint1.md

 As a user, I want to be able to login to my account and access my home page.

 Brooke's user Stories:
 As a college student, I wish I had a website to keep track of all the tasks I need to complete while keeping them organized, so that I have everything in one place.

+What issues your team planned to address:
+Front-end Team:
+Back-end Team:
+Which ones were successfully completed

+Which ones didn't and why?